 But it couldn’t run for a long time, and I had to shut it down despite four years of hard work.
-The reasons were, I offered too many options on my platform that actually confused my clients.
-And I also failed to identify and connect the talented writers with the publishers.
+The reasons were, I offered too many options on my platform that confused my clients.
+I also failed to identify and connect talented writers with the publishers.

 But I didn’t lose heart.
 I learned from my mistakes and bounced back strongly with the launch of Apna Writer, a content writing service provider for businesses and individuals.

 What problems did you face as a woman while starting off as an entrepreneur?

 As I started off on my journey, I didn’t face any obstacles because of my gender.
 But as I continued, I found it challenging to balance my personal and professional life.
 When you work in a service-providing industry, you have to be active most of the time communicating with your clients.
 But, as time passed, I learned time management, and it helped me to give my best.